-We rely on third party quarantors and Class B investors to provide our investor assurance programs.
+We rely on third party guarantors and Class B investors to provide our investor assurance programs.

 In April 2018, we began to partner with an independent third party guarantor to provide investor assurance programs for newly facilitated loans.
 In July 2018, we introduced another third party guarantor.
 Borrowers pay a certain post-origination service fee to such third party guarantor managing the respective investor assurance program, which will be deposited in the respective investor assurance program.
-Investments made by investors on those loans are protected by the respective investor protection program to the extent of the existing balance of the funds within such investor assurance program.
+Investments made by investors on those loans are protected by the respective investor protection program to the extent of the existing balance of the funds within such investor assurance programs.
 The service fee rate for such loans is agreed upon by us and the third party guarantors.
-See "Business-Investor Assurance Programs- Investor Assurance Program Managed by Independent Third Party Guarantors."
+See "Business-Investor Assurance Programs-Investor Assurance Program Managed by Independent Third Party Guarantors."
 We may fail to adequately estimate the performance of loans under such investor assurance programs and determine the service fee rates accurately in collaboration with these third party guarantors, and the investor assurance programs may not be able to repay investors covered by such programs.
 In addition, our third party guarantors may not be able to manage such investor assurance programs effectively.

 In July 2018, we launched investor assurance programs by partnering with selective investors, or the Class B investors, who have a higher risk tolerance in exchange for higher earnings in managing the investor protection fund for the remaining investors of the same loan product but with lower level of risk tolerance, or the Class A investors.
 For each loan facilitated under such investor assurance program, a multilateral loan contract is entered among the borrower, us, one or several Class A investors and a Class B investor.
-Upon default of the borrower, the Class B investor is obligated to compensate the Class A investors with the funds in the investor assurance program and from the proceeds he received from the repayment of the loans in the Class B investors program, including the principal, interest, fees, other proceeds, if any, collected by the Class B investor.
-See "Business-Investor Assurance Programs-Investor Assurance Program by Partnering with Class B Investors."
+Upon default of the borrower, the Class B investor is obligated to compensate the Class A investors with the funds in the investor assurance program and from the proceeds he received from the repayment of the loans in the Class B investor Assurance Program by Partnering with Class B Investors."
 We may fail to adequately estimate the performance of loans under such investor assurance programs and determine the service fee rates accurately, and the investor assurance programs may not be able to repay Class A investors covered by such programs.
 As the investor assurance program under the names of the Class B investors is typical of smaller amounts as compared to investor assurance program managed by us and third party guarantors, such investor assurance programs may become depleted more easily.
 If the investor assurance programs managed by third party guarantor or by partnering with Class B investors were depleted and fail to repay investors in case of borrower default, our business and reputation could be material and adversely affected.